LuBolin/tp/docs/UserGuide.md

 <box type="note" seamless>

 **Note:** KrustyKrab allows you to edit existing bookings that are **not currently being displayed** in the bookings list.
-For example, if my most recent command was `filter p/98765432`, I can still edit a booking with `BOOKING_ID` 2 that belongs to a different phone number, even though it is not currently displayed.
+For example, if your most recent command was `filter p/98765432`, you can still edit a booking with `BOOKING_ID` '_2_' that belongs to a different phone number, even though it is not currently displayed.